Intrinsic staggered spin-orbit torque for the electrical control of antiferromagnets -- application to CrI$_3$: Discussion

-{\em Discussion}--- The experimental detection of the N\'eel vector reversal is challenging.
-For bilayer \ch{CrI3}, out-of-plane magnetic-optical Kerr effect (MOKE) imaging has previously been used to discriminate between $L_z=+1$ and $L_z=-1$ \cite{Huang2018}, and transport effects such as nonlinear anisotropic magnetoresistance can also detect ${\bf N}$ \cite{Godinho2018}.
+The experimental detection of the N\'eel vector reversal is challenging.
+For bilayer \ch{CrI3}, out-of-plane magnetic-optical Kerr effect (MOKE) imaging has previously been used to discriminate between $L_z=+1$ and $L_z=-1$~\cite{Huang2018}, and transport effects such as nonlinear anisotropic magnetoresistance can also detect ${\bf N}$~\cite{Godinho2018}.
 We also note that the moderate exchange energy leads to the development of a substantial steady state in-plane magnetization of the driven system, which may be detected experimentally with in-plane MOKE.

-Aside from the particulars of \ch{CrI3}, we show generally that antiferromagnets in the weak to moderate exchange coupling regime exhibit different behaviors from their more commonly studied large $H_E$ counterparts.
+Aside from the particulars of \ch{CrI3}, in this work we show generally that antiferromagnets in the weak to moderate exchange coupling regime exhibit different behaviors from their more commonly studied large $H_E$ counterparts.
 The switching criteria for these antiferromagnets is reduced by a factor of magnetic damping, offering potentially easier routes to electrical manipulation.
 Continued progress in the field of Van der Waals antiferromagnets should provide further opportunities for unique modes of electrical control of these materials.